Phinda Private Game Reserve

 By submitting your enquiry you are agreeing to submit your data to both &Beyond and African Conservation Experience.

-You do not need to have any previous experience to volunteer with us, but you do need to be at least 18 years of age (unless staying exclusive-use with a family, then kids 12+ are welcome), have travel and medical insurance, a reasonable level of physical fitness, and enthusiasm for manual work.
+You do not need to have any previous experience to volunteer with us, but you do need to be at least 18 years of age, have travel and medical insurance, a reasonable level of physical fitness, and enthusiasm for manual work.

 Days can be long, and weather conditions are sometimes challenging – from extremely hot and humid days to cold and wet days that sometimes test one’s patience and perseverance.
 A relatively open-minded and flexible mindset is important, as you will be meeting and living with people from all walks of life.
 The experience is extremely rewarding; as long as you are prepared to work hard, have fun and learn, you will enjoy every minute.
 Please note that acceptance into the programme is at the discretion of &Beyond’s Conservation and Habitat Team.